chuck-wood/yaimc/README.md

 ### Usage

 YAIMC is very laconic.
-It won't really give you any feedback as you enter commands, except to let you know if it doesn't recognize a command, or in response to `GET`.
+It won't really give you any feedback as you enter commands, except to let you know if it doesn't recognize a command, or in response to commands like `GET`.
 Generally speaking, as they say, no news is good news.

 ### Basic Commands